Trump supporters gather outside courthouse and ask: Who among us hasn’t paid for sex?

-Outside of his historic first criminal trial, Trump’s supporters ask: Who among us hasn’t paid for sex?
+Who among us hasn’t paid for sex?
+Trump’s supporters ask wild questions outside historic first criminal trial

 Donald Trump has not been accused of paying for sex, but several supporters protesting outside of his trial on Monday wanted to make it clear that they have.
 It seems the crowds that come out to protest the persecution of Donald Trump are getting smaller, and weirder.
 Richard Hall writes